geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 ##### **Geohot** [[00:55:51](https://www.youtube.com/watch?v=m7zQq40dr2M&t=3351)]
 4x is a great victory.
-I think with some of the...
-Maybe to get more speed beyond that, we'll have to rethink maybe what some...
+I think with some of the..
+Maybe to get more speed beyond that, we'll have to rethink maybe what some..
 I'm always open also to changing the spec a little bit.
 If any turns out to be really slow, well, maybe we can't use it or we have to implement it in a different way.
 But 4x is a huge victory.

 ##### **Ttomsa** [[00:56:14](https://www.youtube.com/watch?v=m7zQq40dr2M&t=3374)]
-I guess one suggestion is that currently any is essentially...
+I guess one suggestion is that currently any is essentially..
 It just creates a pattern that's never checked.
 Only the sources are checked.
-And that does allow you to kind of nicely...
+And that does allow you to kind of nicely..
 Essentially, any is the same as a permutation in the sense that any source is valid.
 It's not done like a permutation.
 It creates this extra sort of pattern.
 And it would be nice if it didn't.
 It would simplify stuff.
-But I guess you can't then do... the nice stuff that you can with any, where you can just have any in one of the sources.
+But I guess you can't then do.. the nice stuff that you can with any, where you can just have any in one of the sources.

 ##### **Geohot** [[00:56:51](https://www.youtube.com/watch?v=m7zQq40dr2M&t=3411)]